 *Articling placement rates are calculated by taking the number of students who have secured articles out of those seeking.
 Those not seeking articles and non-reports are not included in the calculation.

-Learn more about career placement and bar passage at UCalgary Law
+Learn more about career placement at UCalgary Law

 Tuition and Aid